gingerhome/gingee/docs/jsdoc-README.md

 # 5. Browse to http://localhost:7070
 ```

 That's it!
 You should now see Glade - the Gingee admin panel in your web browser.
+You can install applications for the Gingee platform from the [Gingee App Store](https://gingerhome.github.io/ginstore/).

 ## **Key Features**